 Coffee is a very popular drink in many countries.
-A lot of people enjoy it on a daily basis, either at home or going to the coffee shop.
+Many people enjoy it daily, either at home or coffee shop.
 But did you know that you could be allergic to coffee?

-If this is the case, then your condition is called an allergy or intolerance.
+If this is the case, your condition is called an allergy or intolerance.

-In this post, we’ll take a look at some signs and causes of coffee allergies, as well as treatment options so you can get back to your daily cup of joe!
+In this post, we’ll look at some signs and causes of coffee allergies and treatment options so you can get back to your daily cup of joe!

 Can you be allergic to coffee?